 Here’s the lowdown:

 This is a dealing charge that you need to pay every time you trade.
 A trade is defined as a buy or sell order.
 For example, if using IG – you will pay an entry-level dealing charge of £8.
-This means that irrespective of how much you invest, you will pay £8 when you original buy the ETF.
-Then, when it comes around to selling your position, you will again pay £8.
+This means that irrespective of how much you invest, you will pay £8 when you originally buy the ETF.
+Then, when it comes to selling your position, you will again pay £8.
 In the case of eToro, you will never pay a single penny in ETF dealing fees.

 Annual Maintenance Fee

 This is not to be confused with the fee charged by the respective ETF provider (see below).
 Instead, this is a platform fee charged by your chosen ETF broker.